Quixel Mixer alternative

 What you get instead — the actual editor.

-Painting detail over blended materials on a 3D model in Mixos
+Edge wear and grime masked over a blended material on a 3D model in Mixos

 Paint detail directly over the blend, add edge wear and grime, and isolate parts with masks.

-A finished bust textured in Mixos ready for export
+A model textured in Mixos with its layer stack and UV view, ready for export

 Export standard PBR maps plus a .glb for Unreal, Unity, Blender, and Godot.